The information on this page relates to REMO applications between Northern Ireland and countries outside the UK. If you

-REMO is the process by which maintenance orders made by courts in the UK for UK residents can be registered and enforced by a foreign court or authority against paying parents (non-resident parent, 2003 scheme) who live there.
+REMO is the process where a maintenance order made in a UK court for a UK resident can be registered and enforced by a foreign court or authority against a paying parent who lives there.

-There are times when a REMO is not required as the paying parent may work for a certain British organisation.
+There are times when a REMO isn't needed as the paying parent may work for a certain British organisation.

 The REMO arrangements

 REMOs are agreements with participating countries and they work both ways.
 This means that:

-- if a receiving parent (parent with care, 2003 scheme) and child live abroad, they can apply for a foreign maintenance order which will be enforceable against the paying parent (non-resident parent, 2003 scheme) who is living in the UK
+- if a receiving parent and child live abroad, they can apply for a foreign maintenance order which will be enforceable against the paying parent who is living in the UK

-- if the receiving parent (parent with care, 2003 scheme) and child live in the UK, they can seek an order to register and enforce the recovery of maintenance orders from the paying parent (non-resident parent , 2003 scheme) who is living abroad
+- if the receiving parent and child live in the UK, they can seek an order to register and enforce the recovery of maintenance orders from the paying parent who is living abroad

 Applying for a REMO

-If you are a receiving parent (parent with care, 2003 scheme) who lives in the UK and the paying parent (non-resident parent, 2003 scheme) lives abroad, you should first contact:
+If you are a receiving parent who lives in the UK and the paying parent lives abroad, you should contact:

-If you have an existing maintenance order, you can apply to have that order enforced in the country where the paying parent (non-resident parent, 2003 scheme) is living.
+If you have an existing maintenance order, you can apply to have that order enforced in the country where the paying parent is living.